 Looking for ways to expand your small-farm dairy business?
 Milk offers many opportunities for diversifying your product offerings!

-Tenderness is critical to the meat-eating experience—nobody enjoys sinking their teeth into a tough steak.
+Tenderness is critical to the meat-eating experience.
+Nobody enjoys sinking their teeth into a tough steak.
 A tried-and-true method of testing beef tenderness is the plain old taste test.
 These days, however, there are ways to objectively measure the precise tenderness of a cut of beef.
-The Warner-Bratzler Shear Force Test The Warner-Bratzler shear force test […]
+The Warner-Bratzler Shear Force Test The Warner-Bratzler shear force… Continue reading Beef Tenderness and the Shear Force Test